Amr-Abdellatif/Qwen2.5vl-7b-Flash-attn-windows-support/README.md

-# Tutorial to get you started with QWEN2.5VL models with flash-attn suport on windows.
+# Tutorial to get you started with QWEN2.5VL models with flash-attn support on windows.

 ## Installation on windows